Ecosteer-SRL/ecosteer-examples/README.md

 # ecosteer-examples
+This repository collects some examples of applications that show the integration and usage of DVCO publisher stack APIs, of which a stub implementation is provided.

-The first example is found in sensor_stream directory, which contains a Python program that publishes real CO2 data points on an MQTT broker.
+The first example is found in python_sensor directory, which contains a Python program that publishes real CO2 data points on an MQTT broker.
+The second example is found in micropython_sensor directory, which contains a Micropython program that can be deployed on a microcontroller connected to a BME680 sensor.

-Two versions of the program are provided:
+For each of the examples, two versions of the program are provided:
-- sensor.py: a base implementation, without DVCO capabilities
+- a base implementation, without DVCO capabilities (python: sensor.py, Micropython: st_sm_sens.py)
-- dvco_sensor.py: an upgraded implementation of sensor.py, that contains the necessary calls to the DVCO pub stack primitives and dopifies the data streams
+- an upgraded implementation of the same program, that contains the necessary calls to the DVCO pub stack primitives and dopifies the data streams  (python: dvco_sensor.py, Micropython: st_sm_sens_dop.py)

 The difference between these two programs is used to show how a general purpose data stream can be integrated with the DVCO pub stack.

-The sensor_stream directory contains the following subdirectories:
+The repository contains the following directories:
-- common: collects modules shared between multiple classes in the project
+- common: collects modules shared between multiple classes in the project, and between the Python and Micropython programs
-- dvco_stub: contains a stub implementation of the DVCO publisher stack, useful to show how a general purpose program can be integrated with the DVCO pub stack and become a DVCO-enabled publisher
+- dvco_stub: contains a stub implementation of the DVCO publisher stack, useful to show how a general-purpose program can be integrated with the DVCO pub stack and become a DVCO-enabled publisher
+- Micropython sensor:
+    - contains the library for the communication with a BME680 sensor via I2C and the two programs, one without DVCO and one DVCO-enabled (with stub implementation) in Micropython
+- python_sensor:
     - externals: contains the code for reading CO2 data
-- sensor: contains the two versions of the program, sensor.py and dvco_sensor.py.
+    - sensor: contains the two versions of the Python program, sensor.py and dvco_sensor.py.
 As the dvco_sensor.py uses a stub implementation of the pub stack, the dopified data corresponds to the input data.
-This folder also contains a package, mqtt_output.py, which offers a client implementation that wraps mqtt paho client.
+This folder also contains a module, mqtt_output.py, which offers a client implementation that wraps mqtt paho client.

+# PYTHON
-# CO2 SENSOR
+## CO2 SENSOR

 Sensor: TFA Monitor DE CO2 DOSTMANN AIRCO2NTROL Mini 1.5006, 31.5006.02

 The CO2Meter implementation thankfully provided by Michael Nosthoff in https://github.com/heinemml/CO2Meter was adapted for this project.

-# INSTALLATION
+## INSTALLATION

 Connect the USB sensor to a Linux computer, such as an Ubuntu 18 or to a Raspberry Pi Zero W board.
 It should be listed by inserting the following command: